mozilla/missioncontrol-v2/README.md

 or

 ```
-Rscript backup.firefox.desktop.R  --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R) --debug=0
+Rscript backup.firefox.desktop.R  --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R) --backup=0
 ```

-`--debug` is zero by default (will run and backup).
-If you set this to 1, it will just display what _would_ happen
+`--backup` is 0 by default (will *not* backup).
+If you set this to 1, it will   backup to hardcoded GCP paths

 ### Create a Dashboard (and backup)